 Visual arts and crafts

 The Northland region has attracted and produced artists of all kinds.
 In the early years of European settlement, painters such as Charles Heaphy and Augustus Earle recorded their impressions of people and landscape.
 In the 20th century Eric Lee-Johnson and Louise Henderson also contributed the outsider’s perspective.
+Austrian artist and architect Friedensreich Hundertwasser made his home in the region and produced distinctive buildings such as the public toilets in Kawakawa.

 The renowned artist Colin McCahon found Northland unlike any other part of the world.
 He expressed its uniquely New Zealand atmosphere in the acclaimed ‘Northland panels’ and the ‘Ahipara’ series.
-Current artists of national stature who have roots in Northland include Milan Mrkusich, Ralph Hotere of the Aupōuri tribe, and Shane Cotton of Ngāpuhi, whose works have featured people and places important in Northland’s Māori history.
+Other artists of national stature who have roots in Northland include Milan Mrkusich, Ralph Hotere of the Aupōuri tribe, and Shane Cotton of Ngāpuhi, whose works have featured people and places important in Northland’s Māori history.

 The photographers G. Radcliffe, Tudor Collins and A. J. Northwood recorded the region in the 19th and early 20th centuries, while documentary photographers such as Ans Westra produced memorable work in the later 20th century.
 Craftspeople have always found the region inspiring: potter James Wright was one of the earliest.
 They now cater to a burgeoning tourist market.